jakerothstein/CSM-CIS-363/README.md

-This file format (.db) works for SQLite and you can open the DB to start running queries
+This file format (.db) works for DataGrip (JetBrains) and SQLite and you can open the DB to start running queries

-Link to website and download: https://sqlitebrowser.org/
+Link to website and download for SQLite (Free): https://sqlitebrowser.org/

 DB Schema: